AsynchronousAI/cobalt/README.md

 - CMake build system
 ## When to, and not use
 ### Graphics Programming
-Cobalt is a great choice for graphics programming as it has SDL, GLFW, Vulkan, and a Graphical Math library built in.
+Cobalt is a great choice for graphics programming as it has SDL, and a Graphical Math library built in.
 ### AI
 Cobalt doesn't include AI libraries/tools but is possible using the Python bridge or C FFI.
 Cobalt is a great choice for AI as it has a fast VM and JIT and access to Python and C's utilities.
 ### Web Development